UKTechTests/zopa_test/README.md

 No edge cases have been considered in solving this problem.
-Edge cases have been identified and listed in the INBOX markdown and would be the topic of a conservation with the user.
+Edge cases have been identified and listed in the INBOX markdown and would be the topic of a conversation with the user.

 ## Running The Program